Whiteknight/ParserObjects/docs/v5/parsers_logical.md

 ## If Parser

 The `If` parser checks some kind of predicate and executes one of two parsers depending on the result.
 The predicate will be allowed to consume data, and that data will not be available to either of the resulting parsers.
-If the `onFailure` option is omitted, the parser will returns a failure result when the predicate fails.
+If the `onFailure` option is omitted, the parser will return a `Fail` result when the predicate fails.

 ```csharp
 var parser = new IfParser<TInput, TOutput>(predicate, onSuccess, onFailure);